kubamika16/ebay-automation/README.md

-# eBay Undervalued iPhone Detector
+# eBay Undervalued iPhone Detector (Ebay Automation)

 This project is designed to automate the detection of potentially undervalued iPhones listed on eBay.
 It integrates eBay’s API with AI-powered item analysis to notify users when good deals appear.